MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Home page URL | The provider home page url.
 This is not used for anything but is required as part of application registration.
 Reply URLs | Valid redirect URLs for the provider.
 One of these should match the provider host URL that was set for the provider’s Entra ID tenant.
 One of the reply URLs registered must match the prefix of the authorization_endpoint that Entra ID will retrieve through OIDC discovery for the host url.

-An app per tenant is also a valid model to support the integration.
-If using a single-tenant app registration than the tenant admin will create an app registration for a single-tenant application with the properties documented above.
+An application for each tenant is also a valid model to support the integration.
+If you use a single-tenant registration, than the tenant admin will create an application registration for a single-tenant application with the properties in the preceding table.

 >[!NOTE]
 >Admin consent for the application is required in the tenant that uses the EAM.
 If this isn't completed, the following error appears when attempting to use the EAM: